jcchurch/APSUWebCamp/Slides/Day03-SemanticTags.md

 ## All of the tags we learned.

+- Tags
-!DOCTYPE html head meta title body h1 h2 h3 h4 h5 h6 p img
+    - !DOCTYPE html head meta title body h1 h2 h3 h4 h5 h6 p img a ul ol li link
+- Properties
+    - class, id
+- Ideas
+    - CSS, The Box Model (content, padding, border, and margin)

 ## Let's code a fresh website from scratch.

-Let's build a complete website using most of what we learned yesterday.
+Let's use http://jsfiddle.net to explore some of these items.

+- Create a heading of size `h2`.
+- Create an unordered list.
+- Create a link to the Google website.

-## Play the video on Internet Safety
+## Play the video on Passwords

 . . .

 What did you think?

-## Three take-aways
+## My take-aways

-- Oversharing on social media.
-    - Don't let people take advantage of you because of the things you share by being selective about what you share.
-    - Don't share things about people you know without their consent.
-- Turn off accounts which you don't care about.
-    - You aren't obligated to follow anyone and no one is obligated to follow you.
+Here are my tips for passwords.

+- Make them long.
+- Make them random.
+- Make them different.
+- Store them in a password manager.
-- Don't compare your hidden life to another person's highlight reel.
+- Don't memorize your passwords.

-    - In other words, everyone has flaws so don't worry about it when other people seem flawless.
-- Finally, computer-related addition is real, so know when to walk away when it is too much.
-    - People with addictions aren't bad.
-They just need a little help.
+## Password Managers

+Pick one and store your passwords.
+Make sure they are all long, random, and different.

+- bitwarden
+- Last Pass
+- 1password
+- myki

+## Finally, use 2FA.

+- Lots of websites offer something called "Two Factor Authentication" or "2FA".
+- This requires that you install a special authentication application (like **Authy**) to your phone.
+- After you log into a website, the website will ask you to type in a code from the app on your phone.
+- Turn this feature on for every website that offers 2FA.
+    - Websites that offer 2FA: Google, Facebook, Instagram, Amazon, Twitch, and Twitter.
+- 2FA is a second step to logging into a website, but it makes it harder for hackers to get in.

 # Design Time